Bible students do not often consider Christ's parables to contain intrigue, but His Parable of the Wheat and the Tares has its share!

 As a new year dawns on most of the nations of the earth, people's thoughts often turn to what lies ahead. ...

-Having shown that God is involved in world affairs, John Ritenbaugh concludes by showing that God's hand was definitely involved in the scattering of the church.
-Our reaction needs to be positive: that, if He felt it needed to be done, we should respond by growing and preparing ourselves for His Kingdom.
+God's hand was definitely involved in the scattering of the church.
+We should respond by growing and preparing ourselves for His Kingdom.

 David Grabbe, taking issue with nominal Christianity's faulty doctrine of dominion theology (the belief that it is the Church's responsibility to spread God's Kingdom before Jesus Christ returns), using the "kingdom as leaven" parable as proof, t. . .

 Even though God desires brethren to dwell in peace and unity, at times HE ordains and causes disruption and division.
 How do we explain this apparent paradox?

 The ability to do miracles does not identify a speaker as a representative of God, especially if the signs entice one to depart from the Word of God.
 Jesus warns that if we ask God for protection from demonic influence, we cannot sit back passively; Satan . . .